Work Requirement

 • Receiving temporary or permanent disability benefits from the government or a private source; or

-• Mentally or physically unable to work, as determined by the IM agency; -or-
+• Mentally or physically unable to work, as determined by the IM agency, health care professionals, or social worker.

-* Regularly participating in an alcohol or other drug addiction (AODA) treatment or rehabilitation program;
+* Regularly participating in an alcohol or other drug addiction (AODA) treatment or rehabilitation program (AA or other support groups are not treatment or rehabilitation programs).

 Only a FoodShare eligibility worker can determine and approve an exemption.
 If you believe you meet one of the exemptions reasons listed, you can call your IM Consortium's Call Center, or report a change through ACCESS (access.wisconsin.gov), mail or fax.